Sreekar617/i-love-rice/README.md

 7. On the new page that opens, click on the bookmark you created earlier.
 8. visit chrome://restart, DO NOT RESTART YOUR CHROMEBOOK MANUALLY
 9. repeat steps 5-8 every time it stops working.
+10. if google sign-ins break, restart your device.

 </details>